Updated June 2026

 YNAB is good.
 Here's why people leave anyway.

-YNAB is a well-built product with a passionate community.
-If you're looking for an alternative, one of these three reasons is almost certainly why.
+You Need A Budget (YNAB) is a well-built product with a passionate community.
+If you're looking for an alternative to You Need A Budget, one of these three reasons is almost certainly why.

 The 5-year cost.

 YNAB costs $109/year.
 Over five years that's $545 — for budgeting software.
 The irony of paying that much to manage your money isn't lost on most users.
-LazeeFish is $0, permanently.
+LazeeFish is $50/year — about a third of YNAB's price.

 Credit card confusion.